If considering a new (or secondhand) acoustic guitar, consider the following points before buying:

 As much as you can afford up to $500 — $600

-Add, to this fact, there are plenty of inexpensive guitars flooding the market thanks to mass production coming out of Asia thanks to CNC technology.
+Add, to this fact, there are plenty of inexpensive guitars flooding the market due to mass production thanks to CNC technology.

 While a lot of the reason for this comes back to having unrealistic expectations in the first place or not having enough time some of the blame can be leveled at the guitar the person is using.